sir-dunxalot/ember-blog/README.md

 ## Usage

-Documentation coming soon.
-This is early stage, currently under testing.
-In the meantime, the `tests/dummy` app for example usage.
+Documentation coming soon. **This is early stage, currently under testing**.
+In the meantime, see the `tests/dummy` app for example usage.

-Posts are written in the following format:
+Posts are written in the following format and are saved at `app-name/posts/any-old-name.js`.
+The file name does not affect the blog post in any way.

 ```markdown
 ---